BHUMI

 Sources: IQAir 2024, MDPI Atmospheres 2024, Thai Department of Agricultural Extension 2024.
 Mortality figures are modelled estimates based on air quality exposure data, not direct cause-of-death records.
 Economic figures require further primary source verification.

 Every burning season -- January to April -- farmers across Thailand set fire to their crop waste.
 Rice straw, sugarcane leaves, corn husks.
-Millions of tonnes, burned in open fields because there is no infrastructure to collect it and no economic incentive to stop.
+Millions of tonnes, burned in open fields because it is the cheapest and fastest way to clear land before the next planting cycle.

 The smoke blankets northern Thailand.
 PM2.5 reaches 13 to 27 times the World Health Organisation's safe limit.
-Chiang Mai -- one of the most visited cities in Southeast Asia -- regularly ranks among the worst air quality in the world during these months.
+During peak burning months, cities like Chiang Mai experience some of the highest PM2.5 concentrations recorded anywhere.

 The farmers are not the villains.

-The vast majority of Thai rice farmers carry significant debt.
-The average rice farmer's straw residue after harvesting is 4,250 kg per hectare.
-Hiring a baler costs approximately 2,000 THB (about £45) -- money many farmers do not have.
+Most Thai rice farmers carry significant debt.
+The cost of mechanically collecting crop residue -- baling, transport, storage -- is money most farmers do not have.
 The post-harvest window before the next growing cycle is tight.
 Fire is free and fast.

-That is the gap Bhumi exists to fill.
+That is the story Bhumi exists to tell.

-Most companies launch products and then tell a story about why they matter.
+Most publications launch with a position and then find evidence to support it.
 We are doing it the other way around.

 What you can do right now.